lanl-ansi/PowerModelsDistribution.jl/docs/src/engineering_model.md

+### Transformations on Multinetworks

+Transformations on Multinetworks should happen __before__ the network is converted into a `MATHEMATICAL` data model, so that they can generally follow the same pattern as shown above and can be seen in the `make_lossless!` and `apply_voltage_bounds!` functions already in PowerModelsDistribution

 ## Mathematical Model

 In this section we introduce the mathematical model, which was the previous user-facing model in PowerModelsDistribution, explain how conversions between the model happen in practice, and give an example of how to do this conversion manually